-On November 15, 2012, the Company leased office space for corporate, sales, and marketing personnel located in Tampa, FL.
-The lease is for approximately 4,168 square feet and is occupied by seven employees.
-The lease period for the office space is for twelve and one half months in the amount of \$4,831 per month inclusive of insurance, taxes and utilities.
-The lease expires on November 30, 2013.
-Rent expense under this lease was \$7,246 for the year ended December 31, 2012.
+In October 2013, the Company renewed the leased office space for corporate, sales, and marketing personnel located in Tampa, FL.
+The lease is for approximately 4,168 square feet.
+The lease period for the office space is for thirty-nine months in the amounts ranging from \$6,426 per month to \$6,818 per month inclusive of insurance, taxes and utilities.
+The lease expires on February 29, 2017.
+Rent expense under this lease was approximately \$76,000 for the year ended December 31, 2014.

-Future annual minimum payments under all non-cancelable operating leases are as follows as of December 31, 2012:
+Future annual minimum payments under all non-cancelable operating leases are as follows as of December 31, 2014: